percona/psmdb-docs/source/authentication.rst

 against the MongoDB server user database before doing any work or reading any data from a ``mongod`` or ``mongos`` instance.
-External authentication allows the MongoDB server to verify the client's user name and password against a separate service, such as OpenLDAP or Active Directory.
-This allows users accessing the database with the same credentials they use for their emails or workstations.
+External authentication allows the MongoDB server to verify the client's username and password against a separate service, such as OpenLDAP or Active Directory.
+This allows users to access the database with the same credentials that they use for their emails or workstations.

 |PSMDB| supports the following external authentication mechanisms: